 Dr. Ismael Castillo, president of Montemorelos University, shared insights into the university’s ambitious expansion plans.
 “Our goal is to develop the UMSalud campus, (or UMHealth), which will encompass the Faculty of Health Sciences and this building dedicated to innovation and research for learning,” Castillo explained.
 “This will connect with La Carlota Hospital and the geriatric centers which are under construction,” he added.

-Church leaders get hands on experience on the patient simulator operating room during the tour of the learning center on Nov.
-11, 2024.
+L-R: Denise Johnson of the IAD, Pastor Al Powell, youth ministries director of the IAD, Pastor Billy Biaggi, vice president of the General Conference, get hands on experience on the patient simulator trauma room during the tour of the learning center on Nov.
+11, 2024, as medical student smiles with the group.
 [Photo: Daniel Gallardo/IAD]

 “We want our hospitals to be not only clinical care centers but also academic spaces where professionals are trained and research is conducted, fostering a comprehensive development in both education and healthcare,” Castillo said.